tensorflow/docs/site/en/api_docs/python/tf/variable_scope.md

 Initialize the context manager.

 #### Args:

 * <b>`name_or_scope`</b>: `string` or `VariableScope`: the scope to open.
 * <b>`default_name`</b>: The default name to use if the `name_or_scope` argument is `None`, this name will be uniquified.
 If name_or_scope is provided it won't be used and therefore it is not required and can be None.
 * <b>`values`</b>: The list of `Tensor` arguments that are passed to the op function.
 * <b>`initializer`</b>: default initializer for variables within this scope.
 * <b>`regularizer`</b>: default regularizer for variables within this scope.
 * <b>`caching_device`</b>: default caching device for variables within this scope.
 * <b>`partitioner`</b>: default partitioner for variables within this scope.
 * <b>`custom_getter`</b>: default custom getter for variables within this scope.
-* <b>`reuse`</b>: `True`, None, or tf.AUTO_REUSE; if `True`, we go into reuse mode for this scope as well as all sub-scopes; if tf.AUTO_REUSE, we create variables if they do not exist, and return them otherwise; if None, we inherit the parent scope's reuse flag.
+* <b>`reuse`</b>: `True`, None, or tf.compat.v1.AUTO_REUSE; if `True`, we go into reuse mode for this scope as well as all sub-scopes; if tf.compat.v1.AUTO_REUSE, we create variables if they do not exist, and return them otherwise; if None, we inherit the parent scope's reuse flag.
 When eager execution is enabled, new variables are always created unless an EagerVariableStore or template is currently active.
 * <b>`dtype`</b>: type of variables created in this scope (defaults to the type in the passed scope, or inherited from parent scope).
 * <b>`use_resource`</b>: If False, all variables will be regular Variables.
 If True, experimental ResourceVariables with well-defined semantics will be used instead.
 Defaults to False (will later change to True).
 When eager execution is enabled this argument is always forced to be True.
 * <b>`constraint`</b>: An optional projection function to be applied to the variable after being updated by an `Optimizer` (e.g. used to implement norm constraints or value constraints for layer weights).
 The function must take as input the unprojected Tensor representing the value of the variable and return the Tensor for the projected value (which must have the same shape).
 Constraints are not safe to use when doing asynchronous distributed training.
 * <b>`auxiliary_name_scope`</b>: If `True`, we create an auxiliary name scope with the scope.
 If `False`, we don't create it.
 Note that the argument is not inherited, and it only takes effect for once when creating.
 You should only use it for re-entering a premade variable scope.

 #### Returns: